indika/blog/_posts/2013-10-25-cooking-with-chef.md

 - The Chef server could be compromised
 - Can manage data bags in source control without plain text
-- Perhaps the reason behind data bags is because private information can be intercepted between the Chef server and the node.
+- Perhaps the reason behind data bags is that private information can be intercepted between the Chef server and the node.

 Nevertheless, I will use them to wire good security habit.